Only You (2005 TV series): List of episodes

 Eun-jae has to prepare an Italian-South Korean fusion dish to save the restaurant.
 She perfects a secret sauce from a South Korean chef and prepares a great dish.
 With the restaurant saved, she contemplates leaving to another country but comes to realization that she cannot leave Jin-sol without a father.
 Soon-yeon finally gets over Yi-joon and decides to expand her education in Japan.
 Hyun-sung quits as chef of his franchise and is able to let go of Eun-jae.
-Eun-jae and Yi-joon gets married and returns to Italy to visit his mother.
+Eun-jae and Yi-joon get married and return to Italy to visit the latter's mother.
 Yi-joon's father donates his money to charity and spends his time assisting in Yi-joon's restaurant.
 They all live happily ever after with Jin-sol.

 Adaptation

 In 2009, ABS-CBN produced a Philippine remake based on Only You.
 The adaptation was originally aired from 27 April to 21 August 2009.